Osaühing OÜ (Private Limited Company)

 Capital gains – Capital gains are considered ordinary income and taxed when they are distributed.

 Dividends – Dividends are considered ordinary income and taxed when they are redistributed.
-However, corporate income tax will not apply on a redistribution of dividends if the underlying dividends are received from a subsidiary that is tax resident in EEA or Switzerland, and the Estonian company holds at least 10% of the shares or votes of the distributor.
+However, corporate income tax will not apply to redistribution of dividends if the underlying dividends are received from a subsidiary that is tax resident in EEA or Switzerland, and the Estonian company holds at least 10% of the shares or votes of the distributor.
 This exemption also applies if the subsidiary is a non-EEA/Switzerland resident and profits have been previously taxed in the foreign jurisdiction.

 Interests – Interests are treated as ordinary income and taxed when company profits are distributed.